msales/archive-transporter/README.md

 Gets the next item in the topic queue.
 A timeout of 100ms is used when waiting for items in the queue.
 After the timeout a 204 status code is returned.
 If the topic does not exist, 404 status code is returned

+## Contributors

+We're supposed to tell you how to contribute to transporter here.
+Since this is github: You know the drill - open issues, fork, create PRs, ...

+## License

+MIT-License.
+As is.
+No warranties whatsoever.
+Mileage may vary.
+Batteries not included.